 Family Day Care

-Family Day Care is a child care service providing care and education for children from birth up to 12 years of age.
+CatholicCare’s Family Day Care service offers childcare and education for children from birth up to 12 years of age.
 The care is provided in the home of a qualified and registered educator.
 Educators have been carefully selected, are supervised by CatholicCare, and operate under the Education and Care Services National Regulations.

 Benefits of family day care include: